Dental Implants Rocky Hill

 Missing One Tooth

-One titanium implant and a crown can be placed in your mouth in the event that a single tooth is lost or extracted.
+One titanium implant and a dental crown can be placed in your mouth if a single tooth is lost or extracted.
 You’ll receive the crown after the implant itself has already joined with the jawbone.
 An attachment called an abutment will anchor the crown to the implant and keep it stable.
 Since the restoration is made from color-matched dental ceramic, you can have confidence knowing it will blend in easily with your neighboring teeth.

 Missing Multiple Teeth